danielmisrael/danielmisrael.github.io/_posts/2025-11-25-parallel-decoding-trilemma.md

 - If $p^\*$ is multi-modal and $p$ only fits one mode → **diversity error**
 - If $p$ generates data outside any mode of $p^\*$ → **fluency error**

 Fluency error is the type of error associated with "hallucinations"[^hallucinations].
-Diversity error will be assocated with "mode collapse"[^modecollapse].
+Diversity error will be associated with "mode collapse"[^modecollapse].
 Of course, this is a theoretical framework, and one never actually has access to the god-like $p^\*$.
 These images are also a drastic oversimplication because LLM parameterize extremely high dimensional, multi-modal distributions that likely escape human intuition.

 ---